HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

 You're working in a team of two on a project for a new client.

-## Step 1 - Create a new GitHub repo and clone it
+## Step 1 - Accept the github classroom assignment and clone the resulting repo

-1. Go to your cohort's GitHub organisation and create a new repo, initialising it with a `README.md`.
+1. The first student to accept the assignment creates a team.
+The second one joins the team.
+Please use a combination of your first names (for example "alice_bob") for the team name.

 2. [Clone](https://help.github.com/articles/cloning-a-repository/) this new repository using your terminal.